 By putting together the scriptures Jeremiah 4:24-28, Revelation 6:12-17 and Matthew 24:29-30, we can clearly see that God’s future global tohuw and bohuw judgement at the end of this present age will be absolutely cataclysmic, involving the powers of the heavens being shaken, the stars (meteorites) falling onto earth, the sun and the moon being darkened, great earthquakes and upheavals causing every mountain and every island to shake and move out of its place, great global devastation of the earth's surface causing chaos and waste, massive destruction of all types of life, and surviving unbelievers so terrified that they hide away from the face of the returning Jesus Christ and His wrath.

-Unlike the previous tohuw and bohuw judgement in the Pre-Adamic Age when all living plants and animals were killed, God will not totally wipe out ‘not make a full end’ to all life on earth in the future tohuw and bohuw judgement.
-There will be a proportion of earth’s population who will survive it to enter Christ’s Millennial Kingdom, over whom Christ and His resurrected Bride will reign.
+Unlike the previous tohuw and bohuw judgement in the Pre-Adamic Age when all living plants and animals were totally destroyed, God will not totally destroy ‘not make a full end’ to all life on earth in the future tohuw and bohuw judgement.
+There will be a proportion of earth’s population who will survive it to enter Christ’s Millennial Kingdom on earth, over whom Christ and His resurrected Bride will rule and reign.

 As mentioned, it is significant that the Hebrew words tohuw and bohuw occur together in the same verse only twice in the Bible, the first time in Genesis 1:2 and the second time in Jeremiah 4:23.
-We have highlighted and described in detail the future judgement against this present sinful world of man referred to in Jeremiah 4:23, to prove the point that Genesis 1:2 also speaks about God’s global judgement, and it is not the description of a stage in the construction of the earth, as mistakenly believed by Young Earth Creationism.
+We have highlighted and described in detail the future judgement against this present sinful world of man referred to in Jeremiah 4:23, to further prove the point that Genesis 1:2 also speaks about God’s global judgement.
+Genesis 1:2 is definitely not the description of a stage in the construction of the earth, as mistakenly believed by Young Earth Creationism.

 There should now be no doubt in the minds of our readers that Genesis 1:2 is a description of the state of the earth resulting from the horrific cataclysmic global judgement, which God carried out in the Pre-Adamic Age, because of the sins of angels; and there is indeed an age-gap of many millions of years between Genesis 1:1 and Genesis 1:2.
 This age-gap is the Pre-Adamic Age.

-The Pre-Adamic world was destroyed because of the sins of angels.
+The Pre-Adamic earth was destroyed because of the sins of angels.
 However, God understood right from the beginning, before He created the universe and the earth, that this would happen because God is all knowing and He knows the end from the beginning.
 Although God destroyed the Pre-Adamic earth, it was always in His Plan to renew the earth and start the Second Age, the Adamic Age.
-Man, who is the most important of all of God’s creation was created at the beginning of this Second Age when God renewed the earth and its atmosphere in the six-day creation week.
+This was when God created man in His image, the pinnacle of His creation.
+God created the first man, Adam, at the beginning of the Second Age when God renewed the earth and its atmosphere in the six-day creation week.

 Young Earth Creationists confuse the beginning of the Pre-Adamic Age, which happened many millions of years ago with the beginning of the Adamic Age, which happened only approximately six-ten thousand years ago.